BornToBeRoot/NETworkManager/docs/Documentation/01_Application/12_AWSSessionManager.md

 <details markdown="block">
   <summary>Example sync policy</summary>

-{: .note }
+{: .information }
-Here you can find an example of a user policy to synchronize the instances from AWS EC2 for NETworkManger.
+This is an example of an IAM user policy to synchronize instances of AWS EC2 for NETworkManager.

-{: .warning }
-This is an example and may not be suitable for a production environment.

 Add an (inline) policy to the user with the following content: